List of returning characters in Kaizoku Sentai Gokaiger: Joh Ohara

 Joh Ohara (大原 丈, Ōhara Jō) was an underachieving student at Academia Island who became Yellow Lion (イエローライオン, Ierō Raion) and joined the Livemen to fight the Volt Army, who manipulated three of his classmates into joining them and killed two of his friends.
-After rescuing his friend Goh Omura from Volt and defeating Volt's leader, Great Professor Bias, Ohara becomes a professor to prevent history from repeating itself.
+After rescuing his friend Goh Omura from Volt and defeating Volt's leader, Great Professor Bias, Joh becomes a professor to prevent history from repeating itself.

-Ohara encounters Joe Gibken and Ahim de Famille while the pair were searching for him and assists them in rescuing boxers from the Zangyack Empire.
-Along the way, Ohara uncovers Zangyack's plan to convert physically fit humans into cyborgs, hints at his being part of the Livemen, relates his experiences with Volt to Gibken to help the pirate come to terms with his own friend turned enemy, and gives Gibken access to the Livemen's Great Power.
+Joh encounters Joe Gibken and Ahim de Famille while the pair were searching for him and assists them in rescuing boxers from the Zangyack Empire.
+Along the way, Joh uncovers Zangyack's plan to convert physically fit humans into cyborgs, hints at his being part of the Livemen, relates his experiences with Volt to Joe to help the pirate come to terms with his own friend turned enemy, and gives Joe access to the Livemen's Great Power.

 Joh Ohara is portrayed by Kazuhiko Nishimura (西村 和彦, Nishimura Kazuhiko), who reprises his role from Choujyu Sentai Liveman.

 Sho Hayate

 Sho Hayate (疾風 翔, Hayate Shō) was a narcissistic Japanese Army Ranger and womanizer who became Change Gryphon (チェンジグリフォン, Chenji Gurifon) and joined the Earth Defense Force's Changemen to battle the Great Star League Gozma.

-Sometime after the Legend War, he is attacked by Basco ta Jolokia, who steals his team's Great Power.
-In response, Hayate contacts Goro Hoshino of UAOH to warn him of Jolokia.
-After the Gokaigers defeat Jolokia, Hayate appears before the pirates to give them his blessing and access to the Great Power.
+Sometime after the Legend War, Sho is attacked by Basco Ta Jolokia, who steals his team's Great Power.
+In response, he contacts Goro Hoshino of UAOH to warn him of Basco.
+After the Gokaigers defeat Basco, Sho appears before the pirates to give them his blessing and access to the Great Power.

 Sho Hayate is portrayed by Kazuoki (和興), who reprises his role from Dengeki Sentai Changeman.

 Goro Hoshino

 Captain Goro Hoshino (星野 吾郎, Hoshino Gorō) is an ace pilot and team leader of the United Airforce Overtech Hardware (UAOH) who became Oh Red (オーレッド, Ō Reddo) to lead the Ohrangers in their fight against the Baranoia Empire.

-After learning Basco ta Jolokia stole the Changemen's Great Power, Hoshino sends his subordinate and teammate, Momo Maruo, to give the Gokaigers their team's Great Power while he distracts Jolokia.
-However, the pirates refuse to accept the Great Power unless they earned it themselves before doing so while fighting Jolokia.
+After learning Basco Ta Jolokia stole the Changemen's Great Power, Goro sends his subordinate and teammate, Momo Maruo, to give the Gokaigers their team's Great Power while he distracts Basco.
+However, the pirates refuse to accept the Great Power unless they earned it themselves before doing so while fighting Basco.

 Goro Hoshino is portrayed by Masaru Shishido (宍戸 勝, Shishido Masaru), who reprises his role from Chouriki Sentai Ohranger.

 Momo Maruo

 First Lieutenant Momo Maruo (丸尾 桃, Maruo Momo) is the youngest member of the UAOH and the Ohrangers who fought the Baranoia Empire as Oh Pink (オーピンク, Ō Pinku).

-Her superior and team leader, Goro Hoshino, sends her to give the Gokaigers their team's Great Power before Basco ta Jolokia can steal it.
-However, the pirates refuse unless they earned it themselves, which they do while fighting Jolokia.
+Momo's superior and team leader, Goro Hoshino, sends her to give the Gokaigers their team's Great Power before Basco Ta Jolokia can steal it.
+However, the pirates refuse unless they earned it themselves, which they do while fighting Basco.

 Momo Maruo is portrayed by Tamao Satō (さとう 珠緒, Satō Tamao), who reprises her role from Chouriki Sentai Ohranger.